How to Bet on the Masters in NE | Nebraska Sports Betting Sites

-The 2022 Masters swings into round two this Friday, with round three and the final fourth round to be played this weekend.
+The 2022 Masters swings into round four this Sunday, with round three and the final fourth round to be played this weekend.
 Nebraska sports betting fans can get in on all the betting action this weekend with a number of great golf betting offers from the top Nebraska sportsbooks available for the 2022 Masters.

 Tiger Woods shot an impressive one under par putting him among the top of the odds board as the tournament moves into the weekend.
 While pre-tournament favorite Jon Rahm is on the rebound after failing to meet expectations in round one.